AmitKumarDas/Decisions/blogs/code_review_2_pragmatic.md

 	})
 }

+// Take 2
+//
 // One the whole above code seems good.
 The code is not verbose and is not too terse as well.
 // I felt above code as practical.
-// However, is there any other approach that is good as well as pragmatic.
+// However, is there any other approach that is good as well as pragmatic?
+//
 // Let us check below code snippets.

-// VersionArtifactLister abstracts listing of Artifacts based on version
+// VersionArtifactLister abstracts fetching a list of artifacts based on
+// provided version
 //
 // Notes:
+// - The interface is no more
-// - The interface is modified to focus on version based listing
+// - The functional implementation of interface is gone as well
+// - A higher order function is just what is needed
-// - The argument of interface method makes use of version which seems to be very natural
+// - The argument of this functionn type makes use of version which seems to be very natural
-// - This also enables decoupling of creation from invocation as mentioned earlier
+// - We still achieve decoupling of defining a function from its invocation as happened earlier
 //
 // - The main debate of practical code comes up here
-// - If the requirements will never make use of any other filtering abilities than version
+// - If the requirements will never make use of any other filtering abilities other than `version`
-// - contd... this code seems to be more practical than the one above
+// - contd... then this code seems to be more practical than the one above type VersionArtifactLister func(version string) (ArtifactList, error)
-// - However, this is about being more practical versus less practical type VersionArtifactLister interface {
-	List(version string) (ArtifactList, error)
-}

-// VersionArtifactListerFunc is a functional implementation of
-// VersionArtifactLister
-//
-// Notes:
-// - A functional type avoids creating a struct that implements above interface type VersionArtifactListerFunc func(version string) (ArtifactList, error)

-// List is an implementation of VersionArtifactLister func (fn VersionArtifactListerFunc) List(version string) (ArtifactList, error) {
-	return fn(version)
-}

-// VersionedArtifactLister returns a new instance of VersionArtifactLister that
-// is capable of returning artifacts based on the provided version
+// ListArtifactsByVersion returns artifacts based on the provided version func ListArtifactsByVersion(version string) (ArtifactList, error) {
-//
-// Notes:
-// - Very few changes here
-// - options is gone & version has taken its place func VersionedArtifactLister() VersionArtifactLister {
-	return ArtifactListerFunc(func(version string) (VersionArtifactLister, error) {
   switch version {
   case "0.7.0":
 	  return RegisteredArtifactsFor070(), nil
   default:
 	  return ArtifactList{}, fmt.Errorf("invalid version '%s': failed to list artifacts by version", version) }
-	})
 }
 ```